Examination malpractice causes, effects, and solutions in Nigeria

 • Impersonation: This is one of the best-known forms of examination malpractice in numerous countries worldwide, including Nigeria.
 Impersonation is the act of pretending to be another person with the aim of helping them cheat and pass the exams.

 • Giraffing: This term is derived from the physical features of the giraffe, particularly its long neck.
-This form of malpractice involves a situation in which an examinee cranes their neck to view what their neighbour is writing and copy it.
+This malpractice involves a situation in which an examinee cranes their neck to view what their neighbour is writing and copy it.
 It is among the oldest forms of exam malpractice.

 • Inscription: This involves inscribing notes on one's body or materials allowed into the exam room.
 Some of the most common include writing notes on one's palm, tables, examination hall walls, and small pieces of paper.

 • Collusion: This is the vice that results in what is commonly known as exam leakage.
-Typically, a candidate colludes with an officer of the exam setting body, allowing them to get a copy of the questions in advance.
+Typically, a candidate colludes with an officer of the exam-setting body, allowing them to get a copy of the questions in advance.
 They then revise the exact questions.

-meaning of examination malpractice
+types of examination malpractice

 A student using their laptop.
 Photo: pexels.com, @Kampus Production